geografia-au/geografia-au.github.io/source/content/projects/ten_year_economic_and_employment_forecasts.md

 banner: "DET_Chart.jpg"
 ---

-<div>Working with econometrician, Dr Grant Coble-Neal, we developed a&nbsp;vector autoregressive model (VAR) to test the effects of mining industry boom bust cycles on Western Australia's employment and economic output by region over a 10 year period.
+Working with econometrician, Dr Grant Coble-Neal, we developed a vector autoregressive model (VAR) to test the effects of mining industry boom bust cycles on Western Australia's employment and economic output by region over a 10 year period.
 It revealed a more volatile growth trajectory than measured by the existing CGE model.
-These forecasts were used by the Department of Education and Training to guide their analysis of the State's economic prospects.&nbsp;<br><br><span class="wysiwyg-color-silver">Image: 10 year employment and economic forecasts (Geografia, 2008)</span></div><div><br></div>
+These forecasts were used by the Department of Education and Training to guide their analysis of the State's economic prospects.

+Image: 10 year employment and economic forecasts (Geografia, 2008)